Dialogue for Growth Programme

 To achieve change, company boards, employees and other stakeholders must be engaged.
 Research shows that people care about issues such as climate change, but do not feel empowered to drive change in their role or have the relevant skills to do so.
 The sustainability challenges businesses face are complex, but solutions exist, and these will be most successfully realised when diverse groups of people with different skills and experiences engage in effective dialogue.

-Dialogue for Growth will give you improved self-awareness and practical skills to use in 1:1 and group conversations, from casual encounters to formal meetings.
-As a result of the Dialogue for Growth journey, you will:
+Dialogue for Change will give you improved self-awareness and practical skills to use in 1:1 and group conversations, from casual encounters to formal meetings.
+As a result of the Dialogue for Change journey, you will:

 • Understand your role in making change happen through dialogue